 Books by Daniel Steele.

-Daniel Steele (1824-1914) was a great Bible scholar and theologian of the Holiness movement.
+Daniel Steele (1824-1914) was a great Bible scholar and theologian in the Holiness movement.
 He had a varied career as a pastor, college professor, and college administrator.
 His writing style may take some getting used to, but his writings are well worth reading, in large part because of their emphasis on Biblical interpretation.
 Steele was an able defender of the teachings of Wesley and Fletcher.

 - Love Enthroned (1875, revised 1908).
 This exposition of the doctrine of entire sanctification includes the author's personal testimony to the experience.
 This was the first of Steele's "holiness books."
 Material was added in 1908.